fdb/slarg-website/events/2023-10-16-new-research-at-sint-lucas-antwerpen.md

 Seven researchers are presenting and introducing their research question and the methods that will be used to tackle that question.

 * Four new research projects: Tunde Adefioye & Imane Benyecif Khoutoul, Ruth Loos, Joud Toamah and Saskia Van der Gucht.
-* Two new PhD projects: Irma Foldenyi, Garine Gokceyan.
+* Two new PhD projects: Irma Földényi, Garine Gokceyan.

 Each presentation lasts 30 min, Q&A included.